Resonant inelastic x-ray scattering study of doping and temperature dependence of low-energy excitations in La$_{1-x}$Sr$_x$VO$_3$: Results and discussion

-Structural data for bulk LVO shows that the V-O bonds contract by less than 0.4\% upon cooling from room temperature to 150 K. Upon cooling further to 10 K, two of the bonds contract by 2.5\% and one by 1\%. \cite{BORDET1993} The O ions are the dominant contribution to the crystal field potential and the accelerated evolution of the V-O distances below the OO/AFM transition is in line with our results.
-Structural properties of LVO films on STO substrates have been studied with diffraction techniques.\cite{LEKSHMI2005,ROTELLA2012,ROTELLA2015,MELEY2018} Temperature dependence of the out of plane lattice parameter ([110] of the bulk $Pnma$ structure) has been studied using laboratory based X-ray diffraction and it was found to remain constant between 300 K and 10 K.\cite{MELEY2018} Room temperature results have shown that the films are coherently strained.\cite{ROTELLA2012,ROTELLA2015,MELEY2018} The in-plane lattice parameters are expected to follow the thermal contraction of the substrate, which reduces from 3.92 {\AA} to 3.91 {\AA} between 300 K and 150 K, and remains constant from thereon.\cite{MELEY2018} This in contrast with the behavior of bulk LVO, where the lattice parameters evolve more rapidly below the OO/AFM transition.
-The epitaxial constraint must certainly force the lattice to relax in a distinct fashion when entering the ordered phase.
-Unfortunately refined structures of LVO on STO near and below the OO/AFM transition have not been published to our knowledge.
-It is plausible that the structural distortions associated with the orbital ordering and the N\'eel transitions require high resolution diffraction or extended X-Ray absorption fine structure (EXAFS) studies to be observed.
-Comparing our case to bulk YVO, which evolves structurally similarly to bulk LVO between 300 K and 100 K, a blueshift of a similar magnitude was observed between 300 K and 100K.\cite{BLAKE2002,BENCKISER2013} This constrains the role of the lattice distortion in the blueshift to at least mimick the bulk behavior, at least when considered simultaneously with the effects of explicit coupling of the crystal field excitation with magnons and/or phonons.
+Structural data for bulk LVO shows that the V-O bonds contract by less than 0.4\% upon cooling from room temperature to 150 K. Upon cooling further to 10 K, two of the bonds contract by 2.5\% and one by 1\%. \cite{BORDET1993} The O ions are the dominant contribution to the crystal field potential and the accelerated evolution of the V-O distances below the OO/AFM transition is consistent with our results.
+Structural properties of LVO films on STO substrates have been studied with diffraction techniques.\cite{LEKSHMI2005,ROTELLA2012,ROTELLA2015,MELEY2018} Temperature dependence of the out of plane lattice parameter ([110] of the bulk $Pnma$ structure) has been studied using laboratory based X-ray diffraction and it was found to remain constant between 300 K and 10 K.\cite{MELEY2018} The in-plane lattice parameters are expected to follow the thermal contraction of the substrate, which reduces from 3.92 {\AA} to 3.91 {\AA} between 300 K and 150 K, and remains constant from thereon.\cite{MELEY2018} This in contrast with the behavior of bulk LVO, where the lattice parameters evolve more rapidly below the OO/AFM transition.